 Can I file my FY 2017-18 / AY 2018-19 ITR now? – Yes, till 31-March-2019.

-However, with the amendment of Finance Act 2016, from AY 2017-18 (FY 2016-17) this process is going to change.
-Income Tax belated returns should now be filed before the end of the relevant Assessment Year only.
+With the amendment of Finance Act 2016, from AY 2017-18 (FY 2016-17) Income Tax belated returns should now be filed before the end of the relevant Assessment Year only.

 Another important point to note is that from the Assessment Year 2018-19, the time limit for filing a revised return rectifying any omission, error etc., made in the original tax return has also been reduced and such revision has to be done on or before the end of the relevant AY.

 For example : Let’s say you file your FY 2017-18 ITR before 31st July, 2018.
 Later, you may realize that there has been an error in the original ITR and would like to revise it.
 In such a case, you can revise it on or before 31st March, 2019 only.
 (For Financial Year 2017-18, the relevant Assessment Year is 2018-19.)

 Belated Returns & Drawbacks